-Grandma's old fashioned cooking hints and tips really come in handy when using her old fashioned dessert recipes.
-The historical recipes are shown exactly as first published, and sometimes you might need a little bit of help.
+Grandma's simple cooking tips really come in handy when using the old fashioned dessert recipes featured on this site.
+The historical recipes are shown exactly as first published, and sometimes you might need a little help to get the results wanted.

-And because most old fashioned wood stoves of Grandma's day didn't have temperature gauges, some of the baking recipes didn't provide accurate oven temperatures and cooking times.
+And because most kitchen wood stoves of Grandma's day didn't have temperature gauges, some of the baking recipes didn't provide accurate oven temperatures and cooking times.

-So, I've gathered a collection of helpful hints to address the shortcomings of the old fashioned recipes along with some practical cooking methods to make your kitchen and baking chores easier.
+So, I've gathered a collection of helpful tips to address the shortcomings of the old fashioned cooking recipes along with some practical cooking methods to make your kitchen and baking chores easier.